pushpak25w/WaterPhish/README.md

      e.
 Favicon<br />

 ## Features to be added:
-1. Database to stored searched queries.
+1. Database to store searched queries.
-2. Removing saved queries after specific time.
+2. Removing saved queries after specific time, to keep a check on the legitimacy of the website.

 ## Setup
 To run this project, install libraries given above: